Transcranial Magnetic Stimulation (TMS) for Depression continued...

 Alternative Treatments for Depression

-Some people use herbs, supplements, and other alternative therapies for depression.
-However, none of these approaches has been proven to work.
+Some people use herbs, supplements, and other alternative treatments for depression.
+None of these approaches has been conclusively proven to work.
 Supplements -- like SAMe and St. John's wort -- can have side effects and cause interactions with other medicines.
 Never start taking a supplement without talking to your doctor first.

 Other alternative treatments -- like acupuncture, hypnosis, and meditation -- may help some people with their symptoms.
-Since they have few risks, you might want to try them, provided that your health care provider says it's OK.
+But they have not been proven to be as effective as traditional medication treatments.
+Since they have few risks, you might want to try them, provided that your doctor says it's OK.